milonmaze/privacy-terms-observatory/www.twitch.tv/p/en/legal/community-guidelines.md

 Show content with death or extreme injury
 Browse 4chan, the dark web, or porn on Twitch
 Use randomized video chat services

+  Enforcement Notes and Clarifications:

+Randomized video content that you can not control is never allowed under any circumstances due to the risks it poses to viewers of the stream.
+Prohibited example: streaming Ome.tv interactions.
 Sexual Content

 To ensure content on Twitch is appropriate for diverse audiences, certain sexual content is prohibited, regardless of the medium used to create it (digital or non-digital).
 Users are prohibited from broadcasting, uploading, soliciting, promoting, offering, and linking to pornographic content.